- AutCollab TV

 If you are autistic, and especially if you have valuable ideas for improving healthcare service delivery in Aotearoa New Zealand, you can ➜ contact Jorn Bettin at S23M, and we may be able to find opportunities to invite you to some of our Creative Collaboration workshops with local healthcare service providers at the same consulting rates that we charge for our facilitators.

 Get in touch

 We’re here if you have any questions, if you want to chat or if you’re looking for any kind of advice.
 You’re also welcome to contribute to this site.
-Please feel free to reach out using this form.
+Please feel free to reach out. ➜ Contact us.